• Skip to primary navigation

 Diced red peppers and chopped green onions in a measuring cup.

-I really like how Bon Appetite describes the sous vide process, it's essentially cooking food in a vacuum sealed bag in a temperature controlled environment, like water.
+Sous vide is essentially cooking food in a vacuum-sealed bag in a temperature-controlled environment, like water.

 But this recipe for Starbucks Egg Bites is oven-baked.
-No water needed.
-No vacuum sealing required.
+No water is needed.
+No vacuum sealing is required.

 Egg bit ingredients in a bowl.